 When not on duty for the Conservation Board you might find me camping, backpacking, trout fishing, studying raptorial birds or history.
 You may also find me pheasant hunting with my Brittany spaniel, my best friend.

 - Josh's Bio

-I was hired by the Johnson County Conservation Board in February of 2016 as the mechanic.
-As the mechanic I am responsible for keeping all the equipment maintained and running for the entire staff of the JCCB.
+I was hired by the Johnson County Conservation Board in August 2020 as the mechanic for the department.
+As the mechanic I am responsible for keeping all the equipment maintained and running for the entire JCCB staff.
 This includes repairing and rebuilding everything from a weed eater to a backhoe, and anything in between.
 I also assist other staff members in other projects as needed.
-Before coming to work for the JCCB I ran a tire and mechanic shop in Lone Tree for ten years.

 I hope you all enjoy the various parks and areas that the Johnson County Conservation Board has to offer.
-It is an amazing place with wonderful people who work hard to make sure you have the best experience possible.
+I am so grateful for the opportunity to work for the Johnson County Conservation Department.

 - Paul's Bio

 I grew up on a farm in Northeast Iowa, where I learned to appreciate nature and enjoy the outdoors.
 The University of Iowa lured me to Iowa City, where I met my wife, Amy.
 Like so many others who found their way to the university, we never left town!
 We have been blessed with four amazing children, with whom we share our love of the land and outdoor activities.
 I feel very fortunate to be a part of the Johnson County Conservation Board staff and to have the opportunity to work with the many talented people at Kent Park.
 I look forward to doing my part to make sure that everyone who visits our county parks has a great experience.